crowdsourcing-class/crowdsourcing-class.github.io/final-project-part5.md

 * Name of your project
 * Name of your teammates
 * Give a one sentence description of your project.
 Please use the name of the project in your description.
 * Logo for your project.
-Create a PNG file, save it in your github repo, give its URL.
 * What problem does it solve?
 * What similar projects exist?
 * What type of project is it?